-With the assistance and support of medical school administration, Stritch departments track and collect demographic data on appointments, promotions, and departures in order to report annually to the Dean and Chief Diversity Officer to facilitate advancements in diversity progress, identify areas of success, and detect areas in need of improvement.
+With the assistance and support of medical school administration, Stritch departments track and collect demographic data on appointments, promotions, and departures in order to report annually to the Dean and Chief Diversity Officer.
+The ODEI also serves as a data steward with specific concern for the experiences of URiM students, faculty and housestaff.
+This work facilitates advancements in diversity, identifies areas of success, and detects areas in need of improvement.